-- 1. Any student found connecting his/her personal electronic device to the district network using an Ethernet cable plugged into a wall jack will have his/her electronic personal device confiscated and lose personal electronic device access privileges. - 2.
+- Any student found connecting their personal electronic device to the district network using an Ethernet cable plugged into a wall jack will have their electronic personal device confiscated and lose personal electronic device access privileges. - 2.
 No student shall knowingly gain access to, or attempt to gain access to, any computer, computer system, computer network, information storage media, or peripheral equipment without the consent of authorized school or district personnel.